Ali Mech: Biography

-Ali Mech supposedly bears a Muslim first name because he fond of Islam and embraced it.
-Soon hundreds of Mech inhabitants converted to Islam due to growing oppression in the hands of Hindu lords and its caste, customs and traditions and as most of them were considered to be Yavanas or polluted outsiders by the Aryan hindus.
+Ali Mech supposedly bears a Muslim first name because he was fond of Islam and accepted it.
+Soon hundreds of Mech inhabitants converted to Islam due to growing oppression in the hands of Hindu lords and its caste, customs and traditions and as most of them were considered to be Yavanas or polluted outsiders by the Aryan hindus and as they were lightly exposed to Brahmanic culture.